benedictehejgaard/chaos-in-congress/index.md

 ### Step 1 - Building the Network

-Before we are able to test our hypotheses, we have to built a network.
-As previously mentioned, we wish to create a network of representatives, connected by the rolls they have voted for.
-We have tested several heuristics to achieve this goal, however first the data was manipulated to a desirable format to construct the edges.
+Before we are able to test our hypotheses, we have to build a network.
+As previously mentioned, we wish to create a network of representatives, connected by the roll calls they have voted for.
+We have tested several heuristics to achieve this goal.
+Prior to testing these, the data was manipulated to a desirable format to construct the edges.
 Namely, we are interested in constructing node-pairs and counting how often they agree/disagree on bills in the following ways:

 * Agree yes: Both voting yes
 * Agree no: Both voting no